 - White Rice

-- Pork Tenderloin– Now Hormel has a lot of varieties of pork tenderloin to choose from I used Hormel teriyaki pork tenderloin to make this fried rice.
+- Pork Tenderloin– Now, Hormel has a lot of varieties of hormel pork tenderloin to choose from.
+I used Hormel teriyaki pork tenderloin to make this fried rice.

 - Minced Garlic

-Start cooking up your rice either on the stovetop or in a rice cooker.
+Start cooking your rice on the stovetop or in a rice cooker.

 You can mix in some garlic or broth to give your rice more flavor just be careful with adding extra salt in addition to the soy sauce.
 I use an older version of the Aroma rice cooker and have had it for over 7 years and love how well it works.